The Day that I Quit Writing

 If you look at a picture from The Memory Thief launch, everything appears wonderful.
 The turnout is good, and I’m wearing the peep-toe pumps that I had bought months before in excited anticipation of that night.
 I flashed a big smile and spoke about how grateful I was for that night and how excited I was to release my new book.
 I was a liar.
 I wasn’t excited, I was numb.
 I wasn’t grateful, I was bitter.
 Throughout that whole night, one thought kept returning to me.
 This is my last book.
 I will never write again.

 Explore the awful darkness of my heart?
 No. Amplify it?
 Never.
-A passion for words and story is as much a part of me as breath or bones.
-But in that sharp newness of grief, it was far easier to disown myself, to disavow my creativity, than it was to contemplate the misery inside.
+A passion for words and story is as much a part of me as breath or bones, but in that sharp newness of grief, it was far easier to disown myself than it was to contemplate the misery inside.

 The whirlwind of the book launch faded, but my grief did not.
 I found myself confronted by an unruly monster that would not stay put, would not retreat to its corner, no matter how many times I ordered it.
 The loss infected everything, was always present, whether I was making breakfast for my sons or worshipping on Sunday.